 OO-BOP-SH’BAM have been recognised for some time, as one of the best UK and European, 1950’s Style Rhythm and Blues, Jump Blues, boogie and Rock and Roll bands .
 They are based in London but have performed all over Europe at festivals as well as regular appearances in well known clubs such as the famous 100 club and at private parties.

-OO-BOP-SH’BAM took their name from that great jazz classic by Dizzy Gillespie.
+We took our name from that great jazz classic by Dizzy Gillespie.
 We have all been influenced by those great 1950’s RnB and Swing bands, that featured rocking rhythm sections, and honking saxophones, like Wynonnie Harris, King Curtis, Roy Brown, Rosco Gordon, Fats Domino, Fats Waller and many others .
 We have also been influenced by the great blues artists of those times like BB King, T Bone Walker, Johnny Guitar Watson, Jimmy McCraklin and Big Jay MacNeeley and in the Rock and Roll department, Elvis Presely, Bill Hayley and the Comets, Little Richard, and many more.

 HISTORY OF THE BAND.